cvaldev/strava-upload/README.md

 npm start
 ```

-If you want to avoid building on every file update you can run this to watch the TS files:
+If you want to watch the files while developing:

 ```
-npx ts-node-dev --respawn --transpileOnly index.ts
+npm run dev
 ```